POLYESTERDPI/UnblockDPI/README.md

 Warning:
 This is not VPN, it doesn't route your data through external servers, it will not hide your physical location or change your IP address.

-If you have any feedback or need help setting it up:
-discord: 1z11